thefunkygibbon/GibProxies/README.md

 ## Features
 - JS-based domain routing
 - Tor anonymity + VPN egress in one chain
+- Split tunnel for browsing the rest of the internet from your normal internet
 - VPN with Wireguard/OpenVPN support
 - Customizable domain matching
 - Works with any HTTP(S)-aware browser/app/device

+## Use cases
+- Netflix + YouTube access via other countries for streaming devices to bypass country restrictions or adverts.
+- Seemless and secure access to the Darkweb/Tor (recommend using incognito mode still)
+- Transparently bypass age verification requirements on certain sites (OSA)

 ## Architecture
 ```
 Client (Browser) → dumbproxy:8080 → {